SirCryptic/phisherprice/README.md

 NOTE: I WOULD SUGGEST JUST EXECUTING THE SCRIPT FROM THE FOLDER UNTILL SOME BUGS ARE FIXED REGARDING API KEYS BEING READ!

-There is a light version of this script here -> [S&D aka phisherprice lite ](https://github.com/SirCryptic/snd)

 ![phisherprice](https://user-images.githubusercontent.com/48811414/86302115-ad7e1f80-bbff-11ea-8da0-d3f7a6746eb2.gif)